choutkaj/GFA-ligand-set/README.md

 # Energies

-The folder "energies" contains binding enthalpies computed by several MM and SQM methods.
-The binding enthalpies are given for all the docked poses, and also for the best pose per ligand.
-See the above-mentioned paper for the details of how these values were calculated.
+The folder "energies" contains binding enthalpies ($\Delta H_{bind}$) and binding free energies ($\Delta G_{bind}$) computed by several MM and SQM methods.
+These quantities are given for all the docked poses and also for the best pose per ligand.
+The individual energy terms are also provided.
+See the above-mentioned paper for details on how these values were calculated.
 The picture below shows an example of the GFA_8 ligand in Galectin-3.
-The ligand poses are colored according to the binding enthalpies calculated by DFTB3-D4/COSMO.
+The ligand poses are colored according to the relative $\Delta G_{bind}$ calculated by DFTB3-D4/COSMO.

 <img src="https://github.com/user-attachments/assets/c8a60edc-98e7-45f5-a203-656706b1e322" height="500">